-The Sultanateof Oman is the oldest independent state in the Arab World.
-It is bordered by Saudi Arabia on the west, the United Arab Emirates on the northwest and Yemen on the southwest.
+The Sultanate of Oman is the oldest independent state in the Arab World.
+It is bordered by Saudi Arabia on the western side, the United Arab Emirates in the northwest and Yemen in the southwest.
 The Arabian Sea lies to its southeast, and the Gulf of Oman to the northeast.
 Although partially under Portuguese occupation during the 16th to mid-17th century, Oman had its own empire in East Africa from the early 18th to the mid-19th century.
-Until 1970, Oman had relatively limited contact with other areas of the world, including neighbouring Arab States.
-Oman has a population of 3.2 million (2013 est.) of whom 1.7 million are foreign expatriates working in Oman.
+Oman has a population of 3.8 million (2013 est.) of whom 1.7 million are foreign expatriates working in Oman.
 Administratively, Oman is divided into six regions.
-Its national day, 18 November, is the birthday of the present Sultan, HM Qaboos bin Said Al-Said.
-Oman’s capital is Muscat.
+Its national day, 18 November, is the birthday of the Sultan, HM Qaboos bin Said Al-Said.
+Oman’s capital is Muscat on the northern coast.

 Oman is a monarchy.
 The head of state and government (prime minister) is the hereditary sultan.
-The current Sultan, HM Sultan Qaboos bin Said Al-Said, assumed the position in 1970.
+The Sultan, HM Sultan Qaboos bin Said Al-Said, acceded to the position in 1970.
 He also performs the roles of Defence, Foreign Affairs and Finance Minister, and is Chair of the Central Bank and Commander of the Armed Forces.
 In international relations, the Sultan is assisted by HE Mr Yusef bin Alawi bin Abdullah who has been Minister Responsible for Foreign Affairs since 1997.

 In 1996, Sultan Qaboos issued a royal decree to establish a bicameral legislature with advisory powers, the Council of Oman.
-It comprises a 71 member upper chamber Majilis al Dawla (State Council) appointed by the Sultan and an 84-member lower chamber Majilis al Shura (Consultative Council) elected by popular vote to serve a four year term, most recently elected in October 2011.
+It comprises an 83 member upper chamber, the Majilis al Dawla (State Council) appointed by the Sultan, and an 84-member lower chamber, the Majilis al Shura (Consultative Council) elected by popular vote to serve a four year term, most recently elected in October 2011.
 Sultan Qaboos granted increased legislative powers to the Consultative Council in 2011.
 Universal suffrage for those over 21 in Oman was instituted on 4 October 2003.
-Oman amended the law in February 2010 to allow the formation of labor unions.
-Strikes are prohibited.
+Legislation was amended in February 2010 to allow the formation of labor unions.

-As with other Gulf countries Oman has a large youth population (just over 50 per cent are under the age of 24).
-Sultan Qaboos quickly responded to popular protests in Oman in 2011 calling for political and economic reform, jobs and access to education.
-He dismissed a third of the governing cabinet and created a second public university.
-In the wake of these civil disturbances, the other GCC states pledged $US10 billion to Oman over ten years for projects to support economic growth and create employment opportunities.
+As with other Gulf countries, Oman has a large youth population (just over 50 per cent are under the age of 24).
+Popular protests occurred in Oman in 2011 calling for political and economic reform, jobs and access to education, leading to some reforms.
+In 2011, the other GCC states pledged $US10 billion to Oman over ten years for projects to support economic growth and create employment opportunities.

-Oman is a member of United Nations, World Trade Organization, Arab League, Organization of Islamic Cooperation, Gulf Cooperation Council and the Indian Ocean Rim Association for Regional Cooperation (IOR-ARC).
+Oman is a member of United Nations, World Trade Organization, Arab League, Organisation of Islamic Cooperation, Gulf Cooperation Council (GCC) and the Indian Ocean Rim Association (IORA).

-Oman is a middle-income economy (GDP around U$82 billion in 2013) and oil reserves that are expected to run out within 20 years.
-Faced with the prospect of dwindling oil supplies, the Omani Government is pursuing an accelerated economic reform agenda (Vision 2020), built on three pillars: (i) diversification of the economy away from oil, reducing the oil sector’s contribution to GDP to 9 per cent by 2020; (ii) privatisation; and (iii) boosting skills and employment of Omanis.
-The Omani Government is also seeking to attract more foreign business and investment, including by implementing a strong rule of law to support and enforce business contracts and through its financial and fiscal policies.
-Oman registered 4.5 per cent growth in GDP throughout the peak of the global financial crisis, according to the Government, with an estimated five per cent growth in 2012.
+Oman is a middle-income economy (GDP around US$77.1 billion in 2013).
+Faced with the prospect of dwindling oil supplies, the Omani Government has pursued an accelerated economic reform agenda built on three pillars: (i) diversification of the economy away from oil, reducing the oil sector’s contribution to GDP to 9 per cent by 2020; (ii) privatisation; and (iii) boosting the skills and employment of Omanis.
+The Omani Government is also seeking to attract more foreign business and investment.

-Up to a billion dollars has been committed to the development of new maritime ports and the expansion of existing gateways.
-A new international airport in Muscat, Oman’s capital, is scheduled to open in 2016 and will have the capacity to handle 12 million passengers annually.
-A project for a railway over more than 2,000 km to link Oman to Saudi Arabia and other Gulf countries is also on the agenda.
-Tourism and gas-based industries are also key components of the diversification strategy.
-Prospecting for new oil fields is a priority.
+Up to a billion dollars have been committed to the development of new maritime ports and the expansion of existing gateways.
+A new international airport in Muscat is scheduled to open in 2016 with the capacity to handle 12 million passengers annually.
+A project for a railway over more than 2,000 km to link Oman to Saudi Arabia and the other Gulf countries is also part of its national development plan.
+Development of a Special Economic Zone at the port of Duqm is intended to create a major logistics hub for the region.

 With an extensive Indian Ocean coastline, Oman has historically looked outward to the Indian Ocean and South Asia.
-Oman’s relations with India are close.
-Oman’s strong Indian community has made a significant contribution to the Sultanate’s development.
-Oman is aiming to become a gateway to international trade between Europe, the Gulf and South Asia.
+Oman aims to become a gateway to international trade between Europe, the Gulf and South Asia.

-Australia’s two-way merchandise trade with Oman in 2013 totalled $468 million.
-Passenger motor vehicles (PMVs) and agricultural commodities were among Australia’s principal exports.
+Australia’s two-way merchandise trade with Oman totalled $447 million in 2013-14 and is growing.
+Passenger motor vehicles (PMVs) and agricultural commodities were Australia’s principal exports.
 Our sheepmeat exports have grown 188% over the last four years, to $29.7 million.
-In 2013, imports accounted for over $82 million, an increase of close to 258 per cent from 2012.
-This was largely due to imports of fertilisers worth $66 million; this trade has continued with fertiliser imports of $50 million in 2013-14.
+In 2013, imports from Oman to Australia had increased by almost 258 per cent, largely due to imports of fertilisers worth $66 million; this trade has continued with fertiliser imports of $50 million in 2013-14.

 High level visits

-September 2012: Then Governor-General, HE Quentin Bryce undertook the first ever visit by an Australian serving Head of State to the Sultanate.
+September 2012: The then-Governor-General undertook the first visit by an Australian serving Head of State to the Sultanate.

-June 2012: Then Minister for Foreign Affairs, Hon Senator Bob Carr, visited Oman, the first ever visit by an Australian Foreign Minister.
+June 2012: The then-Minister for Foreign Affairs visited Oman, the first visit by an Australian Foreign Minister.

-October 2012: Then Governor of Victoria, Hon Alex Chernov, visited Oman.
+October 2012: The then-Governor of Victoria visited Oman.

-January 2012: Then Minister for Defence Science and Personnel, Warren Snowden, visited Oman.
+January 2012: The then-Minister for Defence Science and Personnel visited Oman.

-September 2011: The most recent senior Omani visitor to Australia was the Secretary-General of the Ministry of Foreign Affairs, HE Sayyid Badr Al-Busaidi 2011 for an ‘Oman Cultural Days’ event held in Sydney.
+September 2011: The most recent senior Omani visitor to Australia was the Secretary-General of the Ministry of Foreign Affairs, HE Sayyid Badr Al-Busaidi, in 2011 for an ‘Oman Cultural Days’ event held in Sydney.